-Andrew Lawrence

-Chair of the Risk and Assurance Committee
+Andrew Lawrence Chair of the Risk and Assurance Committee

 Andrew is a chartered accountant with a special interest in corporate governance, strategic leadership, risk management, cultural change and innovation.
-Formerly a finance director in the commercial and international development sectors, he now has a portfolio of non-executive director roles in organisations in which he is passionate about the organisational purpose.
+Formerly a finance director in the commercial and international development sectors, he now has a portfolio of non-executive director roles in organisations whose purposes he feels passionate about.